Google Rating

 The following are some benefits of having a root canal:

-A root canal may cost between $300 and $2,500, which is a substantial advantage compared to dental implants, which cost between $3,000 and $4,500.
+• Cost-effective alternative: A root canal may cost between $300 and $2,500, which is a substantial advantage compared to dental implants that cost between $3,000 and $4,500.
 However, it may be difficult to obtain coverage for implants, although insurance policies typically cover crowns and root canals.

 Dental Implant Advantages